 Axcelis Technologies, Inc. ("Axcelis," the "Company," "we," "us," or "our") designs, manufactures and services ion implantation and other processing equipment used in the fabrication of semiconductor chips.
 We believe that our Purion family of products offers the most innovative implanters available on the market today.
 We sell to leading semiconductor chip manufacturers worldwide.
-The ion implantation business represented 97.6% of our revenue in 2022, with the remaining 2.4% of revenue derived from aftermarket sales associated with other legacy processing systems.
+The ion implantation business represented 98.3% of our revenue in 2023, with the remaining 1.7% of revenue derived from aftermarket sales associated with other legacy processing systems.
 In addition to equipment, we provide extensive aftermarket lifecycle products and services, including used tools, spare parts, equipment upgrades, maintenance services and customer training.

 Axcelis' business commenced in 1978 and its current corporate entity was incorporated in Delaware in 1995.
 We are headquartered in Beverly, Massachusetts and maintain an internet site at www.axcelis.com.
 On or through our website, investors may access, free of charge, our annual reports on Form 10-K, quarterly reports on Form 10-Q, current reports on Form 8-K, and amendments to those reports filed or furnished pursuant to Section 13(a) or 15(d) of the Exchange Act as soon as reasonably practicable after we electronically file such material with, or furnish it to, the Securities and Exchange Commission.
-Our website and the information contained therein or connected thereto shall not be deemed to be incorporated into this Form 10-K.
+Our website and the information contained therein or connected thereto shall not be deemed to be incorporated into this Annual Report on Form 10-K.

-2022 was an exceptional year for Axcelis despite logistical challenges brought on by the geo-political environment and the COVID-19 pandemic.
-As a result of the strength of the overall electronics market and the continued growth of the Purion product family in 2022, we delivered record full year revenue, operating profit and gross margin since our first full year as a public company in 2001.
-Revenue for 2022 was \$920.0 million, an increase of 38.9% from 2021 revenue of \$662.4 million.
-Systems revenue for 2022 was \$692.1 million, compared to \$454.6 million in 2021.
-Operating profit was \$401.8 million in 2022, compared to \$127.3 million in 2021.
-Gross margin for the year was 43.7% compared to 43.2% in 2021.
-Net income for the year was \$183.1 million, an increase of 85.6% following a 97.4% increase in revenue from the prior year.
+2023 was an exceptional year for Axcelis during an industry downturn.
+As a result of the demand for the Company's products and aftermarket support, we delivered record full year revenue and operating profit since our first full year as a public company in 2001.
+Revenue for 2023 was \$1,130.6 million, an increase of 22.9% from 2022 revenue of \$920.0 million.
+Systems revenue for 2023 was \$883.6 million, compared to \$692.1 million in 2022.
+Gross margin percent for the year was 43.5% compared to 43.7% in 2022.
+Operating profit was \$265.8 million in 2023, compared to \$212.4 million in 2022.
+Net income for the year was \$246.3 million, an increase of 34.5% from 2022, following an 85.6% increase in net income from 2021.

-The Company is in a strong competitive position as we participated in a period of extended industry growth in 2021 and 2022.
-A focused strategy on ion implant, combined with the hard work and dedication of our employees and the encouragement and support of our customers and suppliers, enabled us to achieve numerous critical milestones in our drive to market leadership.
-Axcelis had a number of important accomplishments in 2022:
+The Company is in a strong competitive position.
+A focused strategy on ion implant, combined with the hard work and dedication of our employees and the support of our customers and suppliers, enabled us to achieve numerous critical milestones in our drive to market leadership.
+Axcelis had a number of important accomplishments in 2023: